dominikbenk/git-hooks/README.md

 ## Application
 - applypatch-msg

 This hook is called with the git-am[1] command.
 It takes a single parameter - the name of the file in which the log message of the proposed commit is stored.
-Exiting with a non-zero status causes git-am to terminate before applying the fix.
-Hook is enabled to edit the message file in place and can be used to normalize the message into some standard project format.
-It can as well be used to uncommit after the message file has been checked.
-By default, the applypatch-msg hook, if enabled, starts the commit-msg hook if the latter is enabled.

 - pre-applypatch

+This hook is called with the git-am[1] command.
+It takes no parameters and is called after applying the patch, but before committing.

 - post-applypatch

+This hook is called with the git-am[1] command.
+It does not take any parameters and is called after the patch and commit have been applied.
+This hook is mainly for notification and cannot affect the result of git-am.

 - pre-commit
 - pre-merge-commit
 - prepare-commit-msg